-Health and Safety legislation requires that BSMHFT exercises suitable control over any contractors that the organisation engages with to carry out works.
+Health and Safety legislation requires BSMHFT to exercise suitable control over all contractors that the organisation engages to carry out works.

-Any member of BSMHFT who engages a contractor to carry out these works is required to ensure that the works in question are adequately planned and the engaged contractor is appropriately managed whilst carrying out such works for the Trust.
+Any member of BSMHFT who engages a contractor to carry out these works is required to ensure that the works in question are adequately planned, and that the contractor is appropriately managed whilst carrying out such works for the Trust.